-Child Dental Benefits Schedule helps with the cost of basic dental services for children aged 2 to 17 years.
+Child Dental Benefits Schedule helps with the cost of basic dental services for children 2 to 17 years of age.

-Cleft Lip and Cleft Palate Scheme helps families with the cost of treatment for cleft lip and cleft palate specialised services.
+Cleft Lip and Cleft Palate Scheme helps families with the cost of treatment for cleft lip and cleft palate conditions.

-Continence Aids Payment Scheme helps people who have permanent and severe incontinence with some of the costs of incontinence products.
+Continence Aids Payment Scheme helps people who have permanent and severe incontinence with the cost of incontinence products.

 Other government and community support services